Viablecobra/Xelo-Client-try-to-fix-pairip/CONTRIBUTING.md

-# 🧑‍💻 Contributing to Origin Client
+# 🧑‍💻 Contributing to Xelo Client

-Thank you for considering contributing to **Origin Client**, a Minecraft Bedrock open-source Android client! 🎮
+Thank you for considering contributing to **Xelo Client**, a Minecraft Bedrock open-source Android client! 🎮

 Whether you're fixing bugs, improving performance, building new features, or enhancing UI/UX — **we welcome all contributions**.